Aliases for TOLLIP Gene

 External Ids for TOLLIP Gene

 This gene encodes a ubiquitin-binding protein that interacts with several Toll-like receptor (TLR) signaling cascade components.
-The encoded protein regulates inflammatory signaling and is involved in interleukin-1 receptor trafficking and in the turnover of IL1R-associated kinase. [provided by RefSeq, Aug 2011]
+The encoded protein regulates inflammatory signaling and is involved in interleukin-1 receptor trafficking and in the turnover of IL1R-associated kinase.
+Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jan 2016]

 GeneCards Summary for TOLLIP Gene

 TOLLIP (Toll Interacting Protein) is a Protein Coding gene.
-Among its related pathways are NF-KappaB Family Pathway and NF-KappaB Family Pathway.
-GO annotations related to this gene include signal transducer activity and kinase binding.
+Diseases associated with TOLLIP include Tick Paralysis and Postinflammatory Pulmonary Fibrosis.
+Among its related pathways are TRAF Pathway and Toll Comparative Pathway.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and kinase binding.

 Component of the signaling pathway of IL-1 and Toll-like receptors.
 Inhibits cell activation by microbial products.
 Recruits IRAK1 to the IL-1 receptor complex.
 Inhibits IRAK1 phosphorylation and kinase activity (PubMed:11751856).
 Connects the ubiquitin pathway to autophagy by functioning as a ubiquitin-ATG8 family adapter and thus mediating autophagic clearance of ubiquitin conjugates.
 The TOLLIP-dependent selective autophagy pathway plays an important role in clearance of cytotoxic polyQ proteins aggregates (PubMed:25042851).